 While you may not be able to walk on water, this could just be the next best thing.
 The world’s first hydrofoiling e-Bike lets riders power across the sea at up to 12 knots.
 It can be launched from a boat or in deep water and is designed to slice through waves.
 The perfect alternative to an onboard gym, there are three settings - low, medium and high - so you can set the pace.
 A modular design means it stows away neatly too.

 Meet the Waszp, an extreme-looking foiling dinghy based on the Moth racing boat.
 It is easy to handle, ideal for beginners and quick to launch and stow with folding wings and retractable foils.
 Its simple rig makes for uncomplicated sailing and can be set up in less than 15 minutes so you can spend more time on the water.

-Taking paddleboarding to the next level, meet the Hyper Foil board from SUP specialists Starboard.
-New for 2020, the board features a short compact outline and a thick profile making it ideal for beginner riders.
+Taking paddleboarding to the next level, meet the Hyperfoil board from SUP specialists Starboard.
+The board features a short compact outline and a thick profile making it ideal for beginner riders.
 Channels along the bottom provide stability similar to a trimaran, while a wide nose and tail give a solid platform to push down and lift up the board.
 A ridge towards the back of the board allows riders to steady themselves, while a centre ridge makes it easy to identify the middle of the board.

 Candela Speed Boat

 The Swedish team behind Candela has taken foiling tech to another level.
 They gathered some of the brightest minds in engineering to rethink boat design and have come up with a lightweight carbon fibre boat that foils at 17 knots.
 Foils adjust automatically 100 times a second, and fully retract for storage.
 Oh, and the whole thing is electrically powered (with a range of 50 nautical miles) and comes with a 12-inch touchscreen control and permanent 4G connectivity.